Friday 16 December 2011

 Cuban Heels tossed the athletic young man down onto the cobble stones, where he landed on his arse.
 “You’ve got some hutzpah, you know, kid,” said Cuban Heels.
 He held out his hand to help the athletic young man up, which the athletic young man took.
 Cuban Heels wrenched the athletic young man to his feet with a jerk of his arm.
 Suddenly they were face to face eyeballing each other.
 “I like that in a man,” said Cuban Heels.

 They eyeballed each other for several, long minutes.
-Then they kissed passionately.
+Then they both spat past the other onto the ground.

 The athletic young man’s crew whooped and clapped loudly.

-They pulled apart.
-“You’ve got a strange way of greeting people,” said Felix.
+“You’ve got a strange way of greeting people,” said the athletic Young man..

 “What’s your name?” asked Cuban Heels.